-When you’re looking to generate leads and grow your business quickly, pay per click advertising is the best way to go.
+When you’re looking to generate leads and grow your business quickly, pay per click advertising is the best way to go, especially thinking in the short run.
 Yet everyone fears the cost per click and overly concerns themselves with ad text.

 Adopting proven PPC best practices can prevent you from losing money on the marketing campaign, prematurely giving up on PPC or believing it doesn’t work, despite the fact that the PPC ROI is relatively high.

 In this in-depth article, I want to show you some simple things that you can do to increase your PPC ad views and lower your CPC at the same time.

 1. Make your ads relevant to your campaign and switch to manual bidding

 If you see no reason why you should adjust your bid, then you might never lower your cost-per-click.
 Truly, if you’re just starting out, Google can help you manage your bid, based on what it concludes is best for your ad campaign.